kupl/npex/README.md

 ## Detail

-NPEX requires specific npe info file in json format.
+NPEX requires specific NPE info file in json format.
+This info file describes the NPE error of the target project.
-The following block is the example of npe info file.
+The following block is the example of NPE info file.

 ```
 {